naukri-engineering/accordion/README.md

 showHideSpeed | 'slow' | 'slow' or  'medium' or 'fast' or an interger value (in miliseconds) e.g. 2000 allOpen | false | Whether to show all section open(active) at once.
 Allows collapsing to each section. icons | { "header": "acordUp", "activeHeader": "acordDown" } | icons to use for headers.
-Set to false to have no icons displayed.
+Set to false to have no icons displayed. onClick or callBack | null |Triggered after a panel has been activated.

 ## Methods

 Name  |  Discription
 ----|-----
-onClick or callBack | Triggered after a panel has been activated. enabled | If call with no arguments then enabled all sections of accordion, if pass a single argument as an interger/string then enabled the given index section , if argument pass as an array of intergers then enabled only matched indexes sections. disabled | If call with no arguments then disabled all sections of accordion, if pass a single argument as an interger/string then disabled the given index section , if argument pass as an array of intergers then disabled only matched indexes sections. collapse | If call with no arguments then collapse all sections of accordion, if pass a single argument as an interger/string then collapse the given index section , if argument pass as an array of intergers then collapse only matched indexes sections.
+enabled | If call with no arguments then enabled all sections of accordion, if pass a single argument as an interger/string then enabled the given index section , if argument pass as an array of intergers then enabled only matched indexes sections. disabled | If call with no arguments then disabled all sections of accordion, if pass a single argument as an interger/string then disabled the given index section , if argument pass as an array of intergers then disabled only matched indexes sections. collapse | If call with no arguments then collapse all sections of accordion, if pass a single argument as an interger/string then collapse the given index section , if argument pass as an array of intergers then collapse only matched indexes sections.